medusajs/medusa/docs/services/CartService.md

 ### Initializing the checkout
 When the customer is ready to check out they will reach your checkout page.
-At this point you want to display which payment and shipping options are offered.
+At this point, you want to display which payment and shipping options are offered.
 `POST /cart/payment-sessions` and `POST /cart/fulfillment-sessions` will
 initialize payment sessions and shipping methods offered by fulfillment providers.
-The payment sessions will typically have to be updated if any further changes to the cart total happens (shipping fee, promo codes, user exits checkout and adds more items to cart and returns to checkout).
+The payment sessions will typically have to be updated if any further changes to the cart total happen (shipping fee, promo codes, user exits checkout and adds more items to cart and returns to checkout).
 Medusa will make sure to update any payment sessions that have already been initialized.

 In cases where shipping rates can vary based on order size, shipping address (with higher granularity than region) makes sense to call `POST /cart/fulfillment-providers` multiple times, e.g. if the customer updates their shipping address and new shipping rates have to be calculated.
-On each call the endpoint will make sure to only return relevant shipping methods.
+On each call, the endpoint will make sure to only return relevant shipping methods.

 Note that `POST /cart/payment-providers` should not be used to fetch available payment providers, only to initialize payment sessions.
 If you want to display